renderedtext/semaphore-docs-new/source/docs/organizations/setting-up-an-organization.md

 ##Further reading

-You can learn more about organizations on [our organizations page](/organizations), or by visiting our [help and documentation section](docs/).
+You can learn more about organizations on [our organizations page](/docs/organizations.html).